Mississippi River in the American Civil War

-The Mississippi was an important military highway that bordered ten states, roughly equally divided between Union and Confederate loyalties.
+The Mississippi River was an important military highway that bordered ten states, roughly equally divided between Union and Confederate loyalties.

 Both sides soon realised that control of the river was a crucial strategic priority.
 Confederate general Braxton Bragg said "The river is of more importance to us than all the country together."
 In April 1862, the Union secured two key points, New Orleans at the mouth of the river and a double-bend on the Kentucky-Tennessee line, leaving only the middle section in Confederate hands.
 When the major river-ports of Memphis and Vicksburg fell (followed automatically by Port Hudson), the liberation of the Mississippi was complete, and Abraham Lincoln declared "The Father of Waters again goes unvexed to the sea."

-This split the Confederacy in two, with the western half forced to operate as a separate department, the Trans-Mississippi Theater, greatly inhibiting supplies and communications, and tilting the odds decisively in favour of the Union.
+This split the Confederacy in two, with the western half forced to operate as a separate department, the Trans-Mississippi Theater, greatly inhibiting supplies and communications, and tilting the odds decisively in favor of the Union.

 State loyalties

-Minnesota, Wisconsin, Iowa and Illinois were solidly pro-Union, despite some ‘Copperhead’ (Peace Democrat) sentiment in the last-named.
+Minnesota, Wisconsin, Iowa and Illinois were solidly pro-Union, despite some "Copperhead" (Peace Democrat) sentiment in the last-named.
 Missouri was a slave-state, beset with guerrilla fighting throughout the war, with a Confederate government-in-exile.
-Kentucky, also a slave-state (and Lincoln’s birthplace), was briefly claimed by the Confederacy during a short-lived dual government, but never left the Union.
+Kentucky, also a slave-state (and Lincoln's birthplace), was briefly claimed by the Confederacy during a short-lived dual government, but never left the Union.
 Slave-holding Tennessee was Confederate, though the eastern counties harboured much pro-Union sentiment.
-Arkansas had initially stayed in the Union, but resented Lincoln’s demand for troops, and seceded.
+Arkansas had initially stayed in the Union, but resented Lincoln's demand for troops, and seceded.
 Mississippi was deeply Confederate, as was Louisiana, though in the latter case, New Orleans came under a Union government within a Confederate state, following the fall of the city in April 1862.